Skip to content

 • Children’s clothing

-We also show you how to save money on your Tassie wardrobe – keep reading to find out how!
+I also have some fantastic tips showing you how to save money on your Tassie wardrobe – brilliant for couples and families on a budget.

-Layering is a simple way to stay warm and dry, no matter what Mother Nature throws at you.
+Quick Answer: Layering is the best way to stay warm and dry in Tasmania, no matter what Mother Nature throws at you!

 You might be thinking about packing your bulky, heavy jacket to Tasmania to stay warm – but there’s a good chance you’ll end up constantly putting it on and taking it off because you can’t get the temperature ‘just right’.

-Dressing in multiple, light-weight layers helps your body regulate its temperature.
+Dressing in multiple, light-weight layers helps you regulate your temperature easily and more effectively.

-We find that a 4-layer approach works well in Tasmania (especially in spring, autumn, and winter), whether you are exploring urban attractions or enjoying a hike in the wild.
+Personally, I find that a 4-layer approach works best for me in Tasmania (especially in the cooler seasons of spring, autumn, and winter), whether I’m heading out for a bushwalk or walking the streets of Hobart or Launceston.

 1. Base layer – Light-weight and closest to your skin, this layer helps your body regulate its temperature naturally.